When it comes to cleaning, deep cleaning, and decluttering your home, you probably have strong opinions.

 To make sure I get everything done, I schedule something at the end, like one of my kids’ birthday parties, a holiday gathering, or a fun evening with friends.

 When doing a deep cleaning, start from the top down.

 Especially if you’re cleaning quarterly or less frequently, you need to make sure that the dirt from high things, like ceiling fans, isn’t falling on your freshly scrubbed floor!

 3. Follow a cleaning routine

-Following a cleaning routine (and a handy checklist) is the perfect way to whip through your cleaning.
+Following a cleaning routine (and a handy checklist) is the perfect way to whip through your cleaning (grab a free printable copy of my cleaning checklist in the resource library).
 It takes the guesswork out of what you need to do next (and in what order).
 It also helps distracted mommies (raising my hand!) stay on task.

 In case anyone wants to help (husband, kids, anyone?), they can jump right in!